 Morteza

-At NVIDIA, I lead research on diffusion/flow-based foundation models for scientific AI, such as digital twins for climate and weather simulations.
-Our weather foundation models have been integrated into NVIDIA products and adopted by major customers like The Weather Channel.
+At NVIDIA, I lead core research on developing diffusion/flow-based foundation models for scientific AI, including digital twin of Earth for climate and weather simulations.
+I led the development of weather foundation models that have been integrated into NVIDIA products and adopted by major customers such as The Weather Channel.

 I earned my PhD in Electrical Engineering with a minor in Mathematics from the University of Minnesota, advised by Georgios Giannakis, focusing on statistical learning and optimization.